Far Lands or Bust: The Far Lands

-F3 Monuments
+F3 monuments

-In the game, a debug screen can be opened by pressing F3, which displays the player's current coordinates in the world, plus the biome.
-In Kurt's journey to the Far Lands, he only presses F3 once the season's charity donations goal has been met to wrap up the season.
-Additionally, he builds a monument to commemorate the occasion.
+In the game, a debug screen can be opened by pressing the F3 key, which displays the player's current coordinates in the world.
+In Kurt's journey to the Far Lands, F3 is only pressed once each season's charity donations goal has been met, as a way to conclude the season.
+Additionally, he builds a monument to commemorate each occasion.

-One exception to this was when he crossed a point where the floating-point error grew from two texture pixels to four.
-On August 8, 2020, due to witnessing an increase in the floating-point error jitter, Kurt pressed F3 during a live stream (listed as episode 793.5) to confirm he'd hit the milestone of 4,194,304 blocks.
-In the next episode, 794, on August 11, 2020, he built a monument to mark the point.
+An exception to this was when he crossed a point where the floating-point error grew from two texture pixels to four.
+On August 8, 2020, Kurt witnessed an increase in the floating-point error jitter during a live stream (listed as episode 793.5).
+Kurt pressed F3 in the next episode, 794, to confirm he had hit the milestone of 4,194,304 blocks.
+He built a monument to mark the point.
+The next time this occurred was April 16, 2024, during that year's FLoB-a-thon, when he noticed the jitter increase again after 8,388,608 blocks of total progress.